BerndiVader/mmDisguiseCommand/README.md

 # AdvLibsDisguise Command for MythicMobs 2.4.5 or higher & LibsDisguise 8.6.8 or higher

+MythicMobs Version 2.5.11 is a little special.
+You need to use the 2511 Version of the jar!

 With help of this command you can use the /d ingame disguise command for your MythicMobs!

 Copy the jar into your plugins folder and restart the server.
 Now you can start to use the commandskill like this: